 Calista changes the roster, and pays these two workers public holiday pay for Waitangi Day.
 They’re happy to have the time off to mark the day, or to spend time with relatives, and Calista is relieved to have reduced her holiday weekend wage costs.

-Employees who are entitled to a day in lieu get a full day off, no matter how many hours they worked on the public holiday.
+Employees who are entitled to an alternative holiday get a full day off, no matter how many hours they worked on the public holiday.

-If you can't agree on when your employee will take a day in lieu, you can choose a day for them – but you have to give them 14 days' notice.
+If you can't agree on when your employee will take an alternative holiday, you can choose a day for them – but you have to give them 14 days' notice.
 After 12 months, if they still haven’t taken the day off, you can agree with them to exchange the time off for an extra day's pay.

 Alternative holidays(external link) - Employment New Zealand